nkoster/training/nodejs/monitor/README.md

 Online project example: [http://141.138.138.250/](http://141.138.138.250/)

-Pipe `telnet localhost 21000`  _directly_ into http://localhost:8000
+Pipe `telnet 127.0.0.1 6969`  _directly_ into http://<host>:8000

+The updates are broadcast to the browsers via WebSocket.
+In this example project, updates are received from an NGINX access log file.
+Check the access log layout configuration below!

 Set up: